What Every Parent Needs To Know About Biking As A Family

 But pressing the issue could be worth it.
 Science has proven that partaking in activities with our loved ones strengthens emotional bonds.
 Things like traveling together, laughing together, and partaking in new experiences together can measurably improve family relationships.
-These sorts of bonds are vital for every stage of children's development, even into their teenage years.
+These sorts of bonds are vital for stage of children's development, even into their teenage years.

 According to a report from HealthDay News, cycling and other wheeled activities, such as skating or scootering, send 400,000 U.S. children to the emergency room each year.
 Of the 1,600 parents surveyed in the report, it was found that 40 percent don't make their children wear helmets when participating in such activities.

 The numbers speak for themselves.
 Always make sure that kids wear helmets when biking, even if you are met with resistance.
 Healthy habits are learned when kids are young, so be sure that you are setting a good example by always wearing a helmet yourself.